The Parting Glass: Tune

-The earliest known appearance of the tune today associated with this text is as a fiddle tune called "The Peacock", included in James Aird's A Selection of Scots, English, Irish and Foreign Airs in 1782.
+The earliest known appearance of a tune that closely resembles the one now associated with this text is a fiddle tune called "The Peacock", printed in Volume 2 of James Aird's A Selection of Scots, English, Irish and Foreign Airs in 1782.

-Robert Burns referred to the air in 1786 as "Good night, and joy be wi' ye a'." when using it to accompany his Masonic lyric "The Farewell.
+In 1787, Robert Burns gives the name of the air "Good night, and joy be wi' ye a'" to be used for his Masonic lyric "The Farewell.
 To the brethren of St. James's Lodge, Tarbolton".
+However, this appears to refer to the 17th century melody mentioned above, which was also published in 1803 with Burns' lyrics, to conclude Volume 6 of James Johnson's Scots Musical Museum.

-In 1800–1802, the song was incorrectly attributed to Joseph Haydn by Sigismund von Neukomm (1778-1858), who entered it in the Hoboken catalogue as "Good night and joy be wi' ye.
-Hob XXXIa 254.
-Mi mineur", which text has been wrongly attributed to Sir Alexander Boswell (1775-1822).
+The older melody was also arranged for voice and piano trio by Joseph Haydn and published in 1805, to conclude Book 4 of George Thomson's Collection of Scottish Airs.
+Here it was titled "Good night and joy be wi' ye" (Hob.XXXIa:254), and set to a new text by Sir Alexander Boswell (1775-1822).

+The tune is also related to the English folksong "Just as the tide was flowing", which places it in a tune family that includes "The Mill, Mill Oh", "The Deadly Wars", and "The Blue-Eyed Stranger".

-Patrick Weston Joyce, in his Old Irish Folk Music and Songs (1909), gives the tune with a different text under the name "Sweet Cootehill Town," noting, "The air seems to have been used indeed as a general farewell tune, so that—from the words of another song of the same class—it is often called 'Good night and joy be with you all.'"
+Patrick Weston Joyce, in his Old Irish Folk Music and Songs (1909), gives a version of the tune with a different text under the name "Sweet Cootehill Town," noting, "The air seems to have been used indeed as a general farewell tune, so that—from the words of another song of the same class—it is often called 'Good night and joy be with you all.'"
 The celebrated Irish folk song collector Colm Ó Lochlainn has taken note of this identity of melodies between "The Parting Glass" and "Sweet Cootehill Town".
 "Sweet Cootehill Town" is another traditional farewell song, this time involving a man leaving Ireland to go to America.

-The tune appeared, with sacred lyrics, in 19th century American tunebooks.
+Other versions of the tune appeared, with sacred lyrics, in 19th century American tunebooks.
 "Shouting Hymn" in Jeremiah Ingalls's Christian Harmony (1805) is a related tune.
-The tune achieved wider currency among shape note singers with its publication, associated with a text first known in the 1814 Collection of Hymns and Spiritual Songs, "Come Now Ye Lovely Social Band", in William Walker's Southern Harmony (1835), and in The Sacred Harp (1844).
+The tune achieved wider currency among shape note singers with its publication, associated with a text first known in the 1814 Collection of Hymns and Spiritual Songs, "Come Now Ye Lovely Social Band", in William Walker's Southern Harmony (1835), and in The Sacred Harp (1844), with the first phrase as "Say, now ye lovely social band".
 This form of the song is still widely sung by Sacred Harp singers under the title "Clamanda".